+The academy trust is a company limited by guarantee and an exempt charity.
 The academy trust was incorporated on 10 July 2012 as a company limited by guarantee with no share capital, registration no: 08137701.
 The company commenced operation as an academy on 1 September 2012 and became a multi academy trust on 1 September 2017.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the multi academy trust.
 The Articles of Association require the members of the charitable company to be responsible for the statutory and constitutional affairs of the charitable company and the management of the academy.
 The registered office of the company is noted on page 1.